-The principal activity of the Company is that of holding company.
+The principal activity of the Company is that of investment holding.
 The principal activities of the subsidiaries are disclosed in Note 12 to the financial statements.

-The consolidated financial statements of the company and its subsidiaries (the "Group"), the statement of financial position and statement of changes in equity of the Company for the financial year ended 31 December 2020 were authorised for issue in accordance with a Directors' resolution dated 30 March 2021.
+The consolidated financial statements of the Company and its subsidiaries (the "Group"), the statement of financial position and statement of changes in equity of the Company for the financial year ended 31 December 2021 were authorised for issue in accordance with a Directors' resolution dated 18 March 2022.